 No matter what age your children are, encourage them to name what they are feeling about this strange holiday season.
 Make space for big emotions and unhappy feelings — COVID has disrupted our lives tremendously, and kids should know their feelings of frustration are valid.
 If possible, include some gentle prodding to help them arrive at the most specific words they can find.

 For teens and tweens, a list of emotion words can help get their brains moving.
 For younger children, you may need to teach some new terms as you go.
-In either case, remember that the more feeling words they have, the more likely they are to manage these and other emotions in the future.
+In either case, remember that the more feelings words they have, the more likely they are to manage these and other emotions in the future.

-For example, sadness about not getting to go to Grandma’s house might include feelings of longing to see relatives, or worry that it may be many months before the next visit.
+For example, sadness about not getting to go to Grandma’s house might include feelings of longing to see relatives or worry that it may be many months before the next visit.

 Anger about not getting to take the annual family vacation might be tangled up with jealousy about what other kids are doing, or feelings of isolation from months of stay-at-home orders.